mohamedmansor/rss-reader/README.md

     2. Cache on the View level using either the base DRF decorators.
     3. Most importantly invalidate the cached results after any feed/item related updates.
 - Integrating scout APM.
-+ Implementing an exponential backoff celery retry mechanism on the failed tasks.
 + Update `make deploy` command to deploy stack